-1. Read the story "Mystery couple donate \$500 to every Grade 12 student in Central Okanagan," (Global News, June 17, 2021).
+1. Read the story "Mystery couple donates \$500 to every Grade 12 student in Central Okanagan," (Global News, June 17, 2021).

-2. Through a Think-Pair-Share discussion protocol, ask students to consider how they would spend \$500 right now.
+2. Through a Think-Pair-Share discussion protocol, ask students to consider how they would spend \$500 at this point in their lives.
+Give students a few minutes to think individually before exchanging their ideas with a classmate.
+Afterwards, invite students to share their plans with the rest of the class.